FooBarRaz/aoc-cli/README.md

 aoc new src/problems 2023 15
 ```

+### Custom Templates
+You can create custom templates for any language, framework, or style by adding a new directory to the `templates` directory.
+The name of the directory will be the name of the template.
+Inside the directory, you can add any files or directories you want to be created when the template is used.
+You can use the following variables in your file and directory names to have them replaced with the appropriate values:

+- `{{year}}`: The year of the problem.
+- `{{day}}`: The day of the problem.

 ## Features

 - Simple and intuitive CLI commands to save you those precious seconds late at night
 - Customizable templates to support whatever weird ass languages you are using for AoC

 ## Contributing